Back to News & Events

 • Hear from current PDS participants on the value and benefit they see from the projects they are involved in.

-• Southern producers can register here for the PDS webinar on the 16 March at 12PM
+Register here for the PDS webinar on Wednesday 26 March at 12pm AEST.

 2. Get buy-in from the producer group – ensure you’re engaging active producers who are open to practice change